SebastianWild/Transitions/fastlane/README.md

 [bundle exec] fastlane mac release
 ```

-archive the app, and create a DMG
+archive the app, notarize, and create a DMG

 ### mac bumpversion